olofd/react-native-device-log/README.md

 //The device-log contains the public api that you will use in your app.
 //The LogView is the GUI/Log-list that you can render at desired location //in your app:

-import deviceLog, {LogView} from 'react-native-device-log';
+import deviceLog, {LogView, InMemoryAdapter} from 'react-native-device-log';

 //Call init and set a custom adapter that implements the interface of
 //AsyncStorage: getItem, removeItem, setItem.
 //By default the log uses a in-memory object, in this example we
 //explicitly set the log to use the persistent AsyncStorage instead:

-deviceLog.init(AsyncStorage, {
+deviceLog.init(AsyncStorage /* You can send new InMemoryAdapter() if you do not want to persist here*/ ,{
   //Options (all optional):
   logToConsole : false, //Send logs to console as well as device-log logRNErrors : true, // Will pick up RN-errors and send them to the device log